N64EVER/IshiirukaPie/README.md

-# IshiirukaPie is a build of Ishiiruka that supports notches and holepunch displays.
+# IshiirukaPie is a build of Dolphin that supports notches and holepunch displays.

 Instead of cropping the image with a nasty black bar, Ishiiruka now tells Android to maximize the screen.